This post may contain affiliate links. Please read my disclosure.

 Then add all remaining ingredients except the cream.
 Bring to a simmer, cover and let cook for 20 minutes.

 Add the cream and bring back to a simmer for 3-5 minutes, until thickened.
-Remove from heat and serve.
+If it's too thick, add additional chicken broth.

 Expert Tips